grill-lab/OAT/doc/first_time_oat.md

 #### GPU requirements

 The OAT features implemented in the `neural_functionalities` service all require a GPU, but not a particularly powerful one.
-Most recent NVIDIA consumer-level GPUs beyond the most basic devices are likely to work.
+Most recent NVIDIA consumer-level GPUs beyond the most basic devices are likely to work (a 1080 Ti and a 1660 Super are both known to work).

 However, OAT also has some Large Language Model (LLM) features implemented in the `llm_functionalities` service.
 This requires a more powerful GPU with up to 24GB of VRAM.
 To make it easier to run the system on less powerful hardware, this service is designed to gracefully fail to start if it isn't able to find a suitable GPU.
 In this case you can still use OAT, but the LLM-backed features will not be available.

 #### Starting the OAT online system

 To start the OAT online system, simply run the command:

 ```sh